Vivianne Miedema: 2014–2017: Bayern Munich

-39 different clubs made inquiries about signing Miedema, before she signed a three-year contract with Bayern Munich in the top German league, the Frauen-Bundesliga in June 2014.
+39 different clubs made inquiries about signing Miedema, before she signed a three-year contract with Bayern Munich in the top German league, the Frauen-Bundesliga, in June 2014.
 During the 2014–15 season, she was part of a Bayern team that remained unbeaten in the Bundesliga and won the title for the first time since 1976.
 Miedema scored her first league goals in Germany on 5 October 2014 in a match against MSV Duisburg, leading to Bayern's 6–0 win.
 In the match against SGS Essen on 30 November, Miedema tore the outer band of her ankle resulting in some time away from the pitch.
 She re-emerged in the German league on 22 February 2015 against VfL Wolfsburg, scoring again in the following match, against Bayer Leverkusen.
 Miedema finished the season with 7 goals in 17 matches.
 She helped Bayern Munich defend the title the following season with 14 goals in 22 matches.

 Miedema had been unhappy during her first three months in Germany because she could not speak German or English.
 Although she overcame these difficulties, she later grew dissatisfied with Bayern's long ball tactics.
 In the 2016–17 Frauen-Bundesliga season, Miedema scored 14 goals in 22 appearances but Bayern were deposed as champions by VfL Wolfsburg.
-She added eight goals in the 2016–17 UEFA Women's Champions League as Bayern reached the quarter final, in which they were beaten 4–1 on aggregate by Paris Saint-Germain.
+She added eight goals in the 2016–17 UEFA Champions League as Bayern reached the quarter-final, in which they were beaten 4–1 on aggregate by Paris Saint-Germain.
 Miedema was the top scorer of the Champions League season.

 Miedema entered into contract negotiations with other leading clubs in Europe and the United States in 2017.
 Although Bayern wanted to keep her, they were not prepared to break their pay structure.
 Despite leading some "tough negotiations" with Miedema, manager Karin Danner was resigned to her departure: "she really wanted to change and we didn't want to break our structure for her in the end."
 Bayern signed Miedema's compatriots Jill Roord and Lineth Beerensteyn as her replacements.